Marriage in Kuwait

 U.S. Embassy Kuwait does not conduct marriage ceremonies nor register them in the United States.

-Non-Muslims who would like to marry in Kuwait in a civil marriage ceremony must:
+Non-Muslims who would like to marry in Kuwait in a civil marriage ceremony may:

 - Visit the ACS Notary Services page for information and requirements for notary appointments.
 Click here to review the update on notary services that directly impacts the "Free to Marry" affidavit below.